Lake Atitlan Guatemala – All you need to know

 San Juan la Laguna

-Santiago Atitlan is the biggest, though less popular town by the lake.
+Santiago Atitlan is the biggest, though less popular town at Lake Atitlan.
 Most visitors are drawn by the cultural and religious background of the town.
 The main reason for visiting Santiago Atitlan is Maximon.
 This religious icon moves to a new home each year.
 People can visit Maximon and bring him gifts like food or cigarettes.
-The local family that hosts Maximon, will see their living room transformed to a semi church.
+The local family that hosts Maximon, will see their living room transformed into a semi church.
 Foreigners can visit Maximon too.
-You are expected to bring money and / or gifts.
+You are expected to bring money and/or gifts.
 Taking pictures will cost a little more.
 To find out where Maximon is residing, just ask the local kids.
 They will be happy to walk with you in exchange for a Quetzal or a pen.
 We usually carry a lot of pens or other useful stuff to hand out to kids instead of money.
-In Santiago Atitlan, men as well as women wear traditional Guatemalan clothing.
+Another cool activity in Santiago is a trip to the viewpoint over Lake Atitlan.
+We got the chance to drive a tuc tuc by ourselves on our way to the viewpoint!
+It was a wonderful day trip!
+In Santiago Atitlan, men, as well as women, wear traditional Guatemalan clothing.
 In most other cities and towns, only the women wear traditional dress.

 San Marcos la Laguna

-San Marcos is a laid back town by the water where a lot of hippies reside.
+San Marcos is a laid-back town by the water where a lot of hippies reside.
 This town is known for yoga classes, vegan restaurants and again… hippies.
 It has a very relaxed vibe and most of the backpackers who never seem to leave the area can be found in San Marcos La Laguna.
+We stayed at a marvelous guesthouse in the San Marcos area with the option to walk or take a lancha to San Marcos.
+I think San Marcos has the best views over the lake and it’s one of the best places to stay at Lake Atitlan.

 Santa Cruz la Laguna